A Consulting Cover Letter that Lands Interviews: Our Complete Guide

-Most of the Internet articles on writing consulting cover letters talk about structuring them with the following sections:
+Most of the Internet articles on writing a cover letter talk about structuring them with the following sections:

 This is not the best way to approach writing your consulting cover letter.
 My Consulting Offer has helped hundreds of clients land interviews and then offers with top management consulting firms like BCG, Bain, and McKinsey.

 We’ve even helped people who faced an extra hurdle to land these jobs because they had low GPAs, majored in subjects other than economics or business, and/or attended non-core schools.